-The view of the surrounding area (including the Cayambe Volcano) are incredible!
+The view of the surrounding area (including the Cayambe Volcano) is incredible!

 Hiking Around Laguna Cuicocha

-In total the hike is about 14 kilometers, includes 550 meters of ascent with a starting elevation of 3,071m, topping out at 3,512m (according to the GPS track).
+In total the Cuicocha Lake hike is about 14 kilometers, includes 550 meters of ascent with a starting elevation of 3,071m, topping out at 3,512m (according to the GPS track).

 The hike takes about 5 hours to complete the full circle and is an excellent first acclimatization hike if you are thinking about climbing Ecuador’s volcanoes.

 It makes for a perfect day excursion as you hike along its banks and complete the circular hike.

 There are guided trips to the lake, but that is absolutely unnecessary.
 It would be almost impossible to get lost, since you are just hiking around the lake, and the trails are all very well defined.

 Since it’s a big ol’ circle you’ll have to decide whether you want to hike clockwise or counterclockwise.

 Some old trip reports mention hiking along a road for a section near the visitor’s center, but that information is out of date, there is now a trail that completes the loop in its entirety by skirting alongside private property in a fenced-in path.